-12 As the Companies Law empowers the shareholders to appoint and remove the external auditor in practice, the appointment and removal of the external auditor should be recommended by the Audit Committee and then approved by the Board and then the shareholders.
+10 As the Companies Law empowers the shareholders to appoint and remove the external auditor in practice, the appointment and removal of the external auditor should be recommended by the Audit Committee and then approved by the Board and then the shareholders.

-13 Such transactions may also be approved by another independent body of the board.
+11 Such transactions may also be approved by another independent body of the board.

-14 Section 118B to the Companies Law
+12 Section 118B to the Companies Law

-15 Pursuant to the Companies Law, the term "office holder" includes the CEO, general manager, deputy chief executive officer, vice president and any other person fulfilling or assuming any of the foregoing positions without regard to such person's title, as well as a director or manger directly subordinated to the CEO.
+13 Pursuant to the Companies Law, the term "office holder" includes the CEO, general manager, deputy chief executive officer, vice president and any other person fulfilling or assuming any of the foregoing positions without regard to such person's title, as well as a director or manger directly subordinated to the CEO.

-The terms of office and employment of office holders (other than directors and the CEO) require the approval of the Compensation Committee and the board of directors, provided such terms are in accordance with the company's compensation policy.
+compensation policy.
 Shareholder approval is also required if the compensation of such officer is not in accordance with such policy.
 However, in special circumstances the Compensation Committee and then the board of directors may nonetheless approve such compensation even if such compensation was not approved by the shareholders, following a further discussion and for detailed reasoning.